wendelaQuist/Cyber_security/BOK.md

 ## Cross Domain Acces Controls

 Some web pages use iframes which integrates one website within another.
 These sites can't communicate with eachother due to Same-Origin policy.
-Only when the scheme, port and host are the same.
+Only when the scheme, port and host are the same, data can be transferred.

 ![](https://github.com/wendelaQuist/Cyber_security/blob/main/Pictures/Cross-domain-access-controls.png?raw=true)